Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 Hair Wrap Comparison [on Carpets]

-Dyson’s upgraded brush roll with the combs and chunkier brush roll gives it a significant advantage over most cordless stick vacuums, along with the airflow variance.
+Dyson’s upgraded brush roll, with its combs and chunkier brush roll, gives it a significant advantage over most cordless stick vacuums, along with its airflow variance.

 It was (almost) perfect at picking up hair, even long strands.